microsoft/azurelinux-tutorials/docs/packages/working_with_packages.md

 ### Create a Signature Meta-data File

-Now calculate the SHA-256 hashed for gnuchess-6.2.7.tar.gz and the book_1.01.pgn.gz file  The SHA-256 sum is used by the build system as an integrity check to ensure that the tarballs associated with a SPEC file are the expected one.
+Now, calculate the SHA-256 hashed for gnuchess-6.2.7.tar.gz and the book_1.01.pgn.gz file  The SHA-256 sum is used by the build system as an integrity check to ensure that the tarballs associated with a SPEC file are the expected one.

 Calculate the new checksum:

 ```bash
 $ cd CBL-MarinerTutorials/SPECS/gnuchess
 $ sha256sum gnuchess-6.2.7.tar.gz
 e536675a61abe82e61b919f6b786755441d9fcd4c21e1c82fb9e5340dd229846  gnuchess-6.2.7.tar.gz
 $ sha256sum book_1.01.pgn.gz
 35df43a342c73e6624e8dbfed78d588c2085208168c3cd3300295e3c57981be0  book_1.01.pgn.gz
 ```

 Using your favorite editor create and save a gnuchess.signatures.json file with the following content.

 ```json